RustCrypto/block-ciphers/aes/README.md

 ## Minimum Supported Rust Version

-Rust **1.49** or higher.
+- Rust **1.49** or higher.
+- Rust **1.41** is supported when the `force-soft` feature is enabled.

-Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.
+Minimum supported Rust version can be changed in future releases, but it will be done with a minor version bump.

 ## SemVer Policy